VictorAndrevon/victorandrevon.github.io/trend-analysis.md

 In short, the city’s economy is no longer quite the same.
 Its skyline might be unchanged, but beneath it, the **business landscape has been reshaped** by crisis, creativity, and adaptation.

 Understanding this evolution is key—not only to assessing recovery, but to **preparing for what comes next**.
+However, looking at city-wide trends might not tell the whole story and in a metropolis as eclectic as New York, the picture can be very different from one side of the street to the other.

+### Last updated: 13 May 2025
+*Created for DTU Social Data 2025 — Final Project (“The Viz & the Notebook”)*

+**Authors:** Anshjyot Singh (s215806) & Victor Jules René Andrevon-Canut (s232481)

 ---